Anakonda1974/ProceduralPlanet/README.md

 # ProceduralPlanet

 ProceduralPlanet is an experimental project focused on generating and rendering planets procedurally using [Three.js](https://threejs.org/).
+The UI is built with [Vue 3](https://vuejs.org/) and [Vuetify](https://vuetifyjs.com/).
 The goal is to explore techniques for terrain creation, atmosphere effects and other visual features entirely through code.

 A detailed project description in German can be found in [docs/Projektbeschreibung.md](docs/Projektbeschreibung.md).